 Not having the option of bail or house arrest, facing long sentences, and being forced to be in cells with members of opposing gangs is why this harsh measure will have positive results in the long run.

 My Point of View

+I believe the actions taken by the Bukele administration were necessary and will produce positive results in the short and long term.
 However, I am not naive to think individual rights will not be violated and that incarcerating these gang members will solve everything.